Lleoliad: Virtual Meeting

 b) Actions Plan (Appendix 2)

-The Democratic and Electoral Services Manager presented the Forward Work Programme, and informed the Committee of the topics due to be discussed at the next two committee meetings:
+The Scrutiny Adviser presented the forward work programme, and informed the Committee of the topics due to be discussed at the next two meetings:

 3 November 2021

 - Norse Joint Venture Partnership – Strategy and Performance Review

 - Education Achievement Service – Value for Money 2020-21

 17 November 2021

 Members asked the following:

 · Would the committee be able to have an informal briefing with officers for the Norse agenda item?